About the Principal Investigator.....

 Graduate Student

-Siva is a DST-INSPIRE JRF fellow, trying to understand the pathophysiological function of Synuclein proteins with a special emphasis on their role in endolysosomal pathways.
+Siva is a DST-INSPIRE JRF fellow joined in 2022, trying to understand the pathophysiological function of Synuclein proteins with a special emphasis on their role in endolysosomal pathways.
 He did his Master's from IGNTU, Amarakantak